 Clicking the “End Livestream” button will immediately end the livestream and viewers will see a message that the livestream has ended.

-If you chose to record your livestream, the recording will be available in an Article draft with the livestream title on the web and mobile.
-You will receive an email and in-app notification when it’s ready and clicking the notification will open the Article draft.
+If you chose to record your livestream, the recording will be available in your Livestream Recordings on web.
+You will receive an email and in-app notification when it’s ready.
+The recording will only be available in the account of the Network Host that went live.

 Need more Livestreaming Hours?

-If you’re looking to get more livestreaming hours or support more viewers, click here to learn about Engagement Boosts.
+If you’re looking to get more live-streaming hours or support more viewers, check out this article.

 Do I have to create an Event or can I just Go Live?

 You can do both!
 You can spontaneously go live inside of your Mighty Network, or you can also use the “Live Video” link in Events and schedule it.
+The link should point to the Space your Livestream will live (eg. your main Activity Feed, or a Group/Course Activity Feed if that's where you're going live.)
 Check out this article for step-by-step instructions.

 Are the chats during Livestreams saved?

 Chats during Livestreams are not currently saved but we will be adding this in the near future.
-You can also copy and paste the chat into a document in the meantime.
+You can also copy and paste the chat into a document or Excel sheet in the meantime.

 Are Livestreams recorded?

-Yes, you can select to record them and the replay will be posted in an Article draft.
+Yes, you can select to record them; the replay will be available in your Livestream Recordings.

 Can I hide the chat?